 To focus on sustainability and the future climate of Birmingham, the city should create a Sustainability and Climate Action Plan.
-Many of the key actions are embedded in land use and mobility aspects of this plan, inherent in the historic pattern of the city, and in the contents of this chapter.
-Together, sustainability and climate actions should be integrated in a targeted plan.
-Doing so solidifies the city's committment to sustainability and helps drive future decision making.
+Many actions are embedded in land use and mobility aspects of this plan, inherent in the historic pattern of the city, and in the contents of this chapter, however a targeted plan solidifies the City's commitment to sustainability and helps drive future decision making.
 Addressing present and future sustainability also requires consistent and ongoing focus.
-In order to address not only an action plan, but ongoing evaluation of climate conditions and emerging practices and technologies, a Sustainability Board should be established.
-This board should be tasked with leading the action plan, keeping the city accountable for its' implementation, and making regular updates to the plan and other policies as conditions change, improvements are made, and new approaches and technologies emerge.
+In order to address not only an action plan. but ongoing evaluation of climate conditions and emerging practices and technologies, a Sustainability Board should be established.
+This board should be tasked with leading the action plan, keeping the City accountable for its' implementation, and making regular updates to the plan and other policies as conditions change, improvements are made, and new approaches and technologies emerge.
 Birmingham will not be the first in the region to adopt such a plan, Royal Oak adopted theirs in 2022.
 However, Birmingham can help expand regional cooperation in climate action among surrounding communities and the Southeast Michigan Council of Governments (SEMCOG).
-Like the regional transportation issues that impact Birmingham, climate issues are interelated throughout the region.
-The Sustainability Board should interface with neighbords and SEMCOG, support regional programs, and provide a model for other municipalities to emulate.
+Like the regional transportation issues that impact Birmingham, climate issues are interrelated throughout the region.
+The Sustainability Board should interface with neighboring communities and SEMCOG, support regional programs, and provide a model for other municipalities to emulate.

 - 1. Establish a Sustainability Board to oversee the sustainability-related recommendations of this plan and other future sustainability initiatives. - 2.
 Create a Sustainability and Climate Action Plan, including: - a.
 Reducing environmental impacts of municipal operations. - b.
 Incentivizing green building standards, renewable energy, and green landscaping. - c.
 Expanding recycling and composting. - d.
 Implementing green stormwater practices in streets and parks. - e.
-Support Rouge River Natural Area improvements. - f.
-Implement other sustainability focused recommendations of this plan. - g.
-Increase inter-governmental cooperation around sustainability initiatives.
+Supporting Rouge River Natural Area improvements. - f.
+Implementing other sustainability focused recommendations of this plan. - g.
+Creating a Hazard Mitigation Plan. - h.
+Increasing inter-governmental cooperation around sustainability initiatives.